ntnu-arl/blackfly_nodelet/README.md

 Simple ROS driver wrapping the spinnaker API for Blackfly Cameras.

+## Timestamping
+Images are timestamped using the End of Exposure event given by the Spinnaker API.
+When this event occurs, the current ROS time is saved in the device event handler class.
+The device event handler then queries the camera for its current exposure time.
+The exposure time is divided by 2, and this time is subtracted from the saved time stamp.
+This procedure is performed in order to move the image's timestamp to the middle of the camera's exposure.

+## Disclosure
 This driver is untested and not field proven.
 Use at your own risk.

--Frank